illinoistech-itm/jhajek/itmt-430/tooling-assignments/Readme.md

 Open the Windows Terminal and select from the drop down arrow, the ABOUT tab, and take a screenshot of the version output

-On MacOS, there is a terminal called [iterm2](https://iterm2.com/ "MacOS shell terminal")
+On MacOS, there is a terminal called [iterm2](https://iterm2.com/ "MacOS shell terminal").

-Open the `iterm2` Terminal and from the File > About section take a screenshot of the version output
+Open the `iterm2` Terminal and from the File > About section take a screenshot of the version output.

 ### Install IDE editor with native version control support